postgres/postgres/contrib/pg_tde/documentation/docs/wal-encryption.md

 Here's how to do it:

 1. Enable WAL level encryption using the `ALTER SYSTEM SET` command.
-You need the privileges of the superuser to run this command:
+You need the superuser privileges to run this command:

     ```sql
     ALTER SYSTEM set pg_tde.wal_encrypt = on;